akalend/ngx_http_stat_module/README.md

 	pidfile = /tmp/stat_server.pid

+	ip2city_file = /etc/some_data/net_city.txt   ; if use ip to city file

+ip2city file has csv format: city_id, min_ip, max_ip.
+The gzip file for Russian Federation in the folder "db"

 The "format" section describe formats of received messages.
 This section have parameter "count".
 It is count of formats.
 So any format have parameter "number" and "format":